 Reference term Definition Applicable Gift Section 78C of the Local Government Act 1989 outlines the definition of an 'applicable gift'.
 Benefit A benefit is something of value to the receiver which is less tangible than a gift, such as hospitality, access to a corporate box at a sporting event, discounts on buying goods or services, access to confidential information, or sexual favours.
 Bribery Bribery is defined as receiving or offering a reward in return for influencing a person's behaviour or decision-making in the giver's favour.
-Gift For the purposes of this policy, the definition of the term 'gift' includes: The transfer of money The transfer of property The provision of services free of charge at a reduced rate Loans of money Sale of property with a sale price below proper valuations Hospitality, including meals, entertainment and accommodation Travel But does not include: a) gifts (other than election campaign donations) received more than 12 months before first becoming a Councillor or Council officer, or b) reasonable hospitality provided to a Mayor, Councillor or member of Council staff by any organisation at any function or event that: is conducted during the five year period of determination, and
+Conflict of Interest In the context of this policy, a conflict of interest has the same meaning as section 78C of the Local Government Act 1989 .
+Gift For the purposes of this policy, the definition of the term 'gift' includes: The transfer of money The transfer of property The provision of services free of charge at a reduced rate Loans of money Sale of property with a sale price below proper valuations Travel Hospitality, including meals, entertainment and accommodation (where a fee for attendance has not been paid for by Council) Note: this does not include gifts (other than election campaign donations) received more than 12 months before first becoming a Councillor or Council officer, or reasonable hospitality provided to a